xantharl/tidal_shuffle_collection/readme.md

 # Future Plans
 Album caching or multithreading - Unless there's a better way I haven't found, you have to hit `album/id/tracks` for each album.
 This can take quite some time in large libraries.

+Make this run out of github so we don't need users to clone the repo.